synerg5g/Pyramis/docs/pyramis-keywords.md

 The fundamental Pyramis abstraction is the `EVENT`.
 The Pyramis `EVENT` encapsulates processing actions that must occur on receipt of a message or on timer-expiry.

-Each relevant EVENT must be defined in the processing file as a series of <ins><strong>action</strong></ins>s

 ```Python

 # Define the event __event_name and specify its formal arguments __args.
 EVENT(__event_name, [__args]*)
 ```
+Each relevant EVENT must be defined in the processing file as a series of <ins><strong>Action</strong></ins>s.

-Pyramis also defines <ins><strong>action</strong></ins> keywords that are used to specify various kinds of user-level message processing actions.
+- **Actions** are keywords that are used to specify various kinds of user-level message processing actions.
 They can be categorised into the following:

 #### State-Management Actions